-The Sony Cyber-shot DSC-RX10 III and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in March 2016 and February 2016.
+The Sony Cyber-shot DSC-RX10 III and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in March 2016 and February 2016.
 The RX10 III is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 III) and an APS-C (A6300) sensor.
-The RX10 III has a resolution of 20 megapixel, whereas the A6300 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX10 III has a resolution of 20 megapixels, whereas the A6300 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Sony RX10 III and the Sony A6300 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony RX10 III and the Sony A6300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (36 percent) than the Sony RX10 III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.